Fix your website with four awesome insights from eye tracking research

 The same Nielsen Norman Group study tells us exactly how readers' eyes initially move across the page.
 Their eyes carve out an "F." The reader typically begins with a horizontal movement across the top of a page, thus making the top of the F. The readers' eyes then move a bit further down the page and complete another horizontal scan movement, making the middle line of the F.

 The last thing the reader tends to do is to scan the left side of the page from top to bottom, finally completing the F.

 Now, since we know that you've just double-checked your website to see if it fits the format, what did you find?

 How does your website measure up?

-The studies mentioned above are worth reading in full, for sure.
+The studies mentioned above are worth reading in full.
 We learned a thing or two from them, and added new dimensions to what we already knew on top of that.